Spice Guide Spice Guide

 Recipe Tip

-Put a spicy-sweet spin on traditional grilled cheese with our Basil Pesto Grilled Cheese recipe.
+Put a spicy-sweet spin on traditional hummus with our Lemon Basil Hummus recipe.

 Crushed Hot Ret Pepper